amcasep/WanderWorld/README.md

 <h2>WanderWorld</h2>

-This project is a simple web application that allows users to create, read, update and delete travelling destinations around the world.
+This project is a REACT web application that allows users to create, read, update and delete travelling destinations around the world.
 Check it out <a href="https://waanderworld.netlify.app/">here</a>

 <h2>Technologies</h2>